 So, maybe you've seen the movie Bullitt?
 Or maybe you just watch the chase scene over and over again?
 Yes, this is the famous Bullitt Mustang that Steven McQueen put to the test up against a...oh wait, what was that other car again?
-The movie Bullitt, along with Steve McQueen's expert driving skills, propelled the 1968 Mustang fastback to premier icon status.
-And for good reason, the 1968 Mustang was stylish, powerful, and as Steve McQueen proved, it handled great.
+The movie Bullitt, along with Steve McQueen's expert driving skills, propelled the 1968 Mustangs to premier icon status.
+And for good reason, the 68 Mustangs were stylish, powerful, and as Steve McQueen proved, they handled great.
 Ford felt that Steve McQueen was such a powerful influence on Mustang popularity that they even resurrected him for a 2004 Ford commercial in which they introduced their new retro 2005 Mustang design.
-But enough about 2005, let's revisit the famous 1968 Mustang model.
+But enough about 2005, let's revisit the famous 1968 Mustangs.

 A cosmetic option available for the 1968 model included a deluxe bench seat with a luxury fold-down armrest in the center, extra chrome on the door panels and ornaments on the seat backs.
 In 1968, only 256 fastbacks were delivered with this option, making it a rarer find today.